Nastel/tnt4j-streams/README.md

   (Optional)
 * `OpenOptions` - defines open options value used to access queue or topic.
 It can define numeric options value or concatenation of MQ constant names/values delimited by `|` symbol.
 If options definition starts with `!`, it means that this options set should be used as complete and passed to Queue Manager without changes.
-By default these open options are appended to predefined set of:
+By default, these open options are appended to predefined set of:

   Predefined set of open options for queue:
     * MQOO_FAIL_IF_QUIESCING